Peer to Peer Real Estate Investing for Accredited and Non-Accredited Investors

 At some point in your life you’ve probably heard that real estate is a good investment.
 The problem is that the average individual is unlikely to have the capital required to purchase multiple properties on their own.
 But what if you could partner with dozens or hundreds of other investors to buy a portfolio of real estate projects and share the profits?

-That’s the basic idea behind peer to peer real estate investing.
+That’s the basic idea behind peer-to-peer real estate investing.
 Today there are several platforms that allow both accredited and non-accredited investors an easy way to put their money into real estate.
-Before we look at specific P2P platforms for real estate, let’s take a look at the benefits of peer to peer investing on the whole.
+Before we look at specific P2P platforms for real estate, let’s take a look at the benefits of real estate crowdfunding on the whole.

 How Does Peer to Peer Real Estate Investing Work?

 A real estate investment trust or “REIT” is not a new concept nor are they exclusive to online platforms.
-In fact there are several publically traded REITs investors may consider.
-However many peer to peer platforms do utilize their own versions of REITs, these can differ from the traditional versions in that they are not publically traded and remain proprietary to their respective sites.
+In fact there are several publicly traded REITs investors may consider.
+However many peer-to-peer platforms do utilize their own versions of REITs, these can differ from the traditional versions in that they are not publicly traded and remain proprietary to their respective sites.

 Accredited investors vs. non-accredited investors

-One major thing to consider when looking at peer to peer real estate investment platforms is whether or not they accept non-accredited investors.
+One major thing to consider when looking at peer-to-peer real estate investment and real estate crowdfunding platforms is whether or not they accept non-accredited investors.
 To become an accredited investor, you’ll need to either have an income of more than $200,000 for at least the past two years or have a net worth of more than $1 million, excluding the value of your primary residence.
 In other words, you must prove you have the means to invest large amounts.

-While several real estate investor platforms are limited to accredited investors, there are a few that are open to smaller investors.
+While several real estate investor platforms are limited to accredited investors, there are a few that are open to smaller investors as well.
 Let’s take a look at platforms in both categories:

 Real Estate Platforms Open to Non-Accredited Investors

-As mentioned, Fundrise allows users to invest via what they call eREITs as well as eFunds.
+Fundrise allows users to invest via what they call eREITs as well as eFunds.
 They explain, “eREITs and eFunds are the limited liability companies that hold the real estate projects in your Fundrise portfolio.
 When you invest, you are actually buying shares of these companies, allowing you to diversify into many properties efficiently and at a low cost.”
 Each Core Plan holds a different mix of eREITs.
-For example the Long-Term Growth (Fundrise’s second most-popular Core Plan) breaks down like this:
+For example the Core Plus plan currently contains several projects, including: